 - To make sure that employees are aware of the resources and support available to them to help them with knowledge management

-- To ensure that employees feel motivated and engaged in the process of knowledge management
+- To ensure that employees feel motivated and engaged.

 - To help the organization realize the full potential of knowledge management.

 10- Follow the latest KM trends